 12 more deaths recorded in North Lanarkshire

-There were 12 more coronavirus deaths recorded over the latest weekly period in North Lanarkshire.
+There were 12 more coronavirus deaths recorded over the last two weeks in North Lanarkshire.

-There were 12 more coronavirus deaths recorded over the latest weekly period in North Lanarkshire.
+There were 12 more coronavirus deaths recorded over the last two weeks in North Lanarkshire.

 The latest figures from the UK coronavirus dashboard show a total of 1,293 people had died in the area by January 8 (Sunday) – up from 1,281 the week before.